cloudaccel/cloudaccel.github.io/README.md

-#### NTUA Students granted the first place in the [Open Hardware Contest](http://www.openhw.eu/2019-finalists.html) organized by Xilinx in 2 categories
+#### NTUA Students granted the first place in the [Open Hardware Contest 2019](http://www.openhw.eu/2019-finalists.html) organized by Xilinx in 2 categories

 Students Dimitris Danopoulos and George Tzanos, supervised by research associate Dr. Christoforos Kachris and Prof. Dimitrios Soudris, developed a novel platform for the hardware acceleration of machine learning applications.
 The platform was developed from the Microprocessors Lab (National Technical University of Athens).